Inherited DNA lesions may cause multiallelic mutations in nematodes

 Multi-allelic mutations don’t occur in lower-complexity sequence

 Another possible explanation for these multi-allelic mutations is that tools like BWA-MEM struggle to align reads in low-complexity, repetitive sequence, introducing base mismatches in the process.
-To check if this might be the case, I calculated the entropy of the sequence context surrounding every detected SNV in the dataset.
-Overall, the sequence context surrounding multi-allelic mutations is no less complex than the context surrounding bi-allelic mutations (Figure 6).
+If MAVs tend to arise in low-complexity sequences, they might be a consequence of that repetitive nucleotide content rather than real biology.
+To check if this might be the case, I calculated the entropy of the sequence context surrounding every SNV in the dataset, including both MAVs and biallelic SNVs.
+Overall, the sequence context surrounding multi-allelic mutations is no less complex than the context surrounding biallelic mutations (Figure 6).

 Could lesions be inherited from P0 to F1?

-Let’s walk through how the explanation in Note 3 might happen.
+Given all of the sanity checks above, I think that the explanation in Note 3 might be plausible.
+Let’s walk through how it might happen.
 To do so, let’s first imagine how a mutagenized germ cell progenitor (i.e., a mitotic germ cell in the C. elegans gonad) might undergo both mitosis and meiosis to produce a haploid gamete (Figure 7).

 Critically, if a haploid gamete harbors a lesion-containing strand, that lesion might end up in a fertilized zygote.
-And if it’s present in a fertilized zygote, there’s a chance it would end up in the P4 cell that gives rise to all germ cells in the F1 animal (see Figure 8).
+And if it’s present in a fertilized zygote, there’s a chance it would end up in the \(P_4\) cell that gives rise to all germ cells in the F1 animal (see Figure 8).
+Because C. elegans development is perfectly characterized, we actually know exactly how long the lesion would have to persist to arrive in that \(P_4\) germ cell progenitor.

 Precedence for inherited lesions causing mutations in C. elegans